 But now, after a long battle, the audience may get to watch the artwork of Bhansali soon.
 Central Board of Film Certification has made up its mind about clearing the film with a few modifications, one of which includes a change in the film’s title.
 The CBFC has suggested renaming the magnum opus, ‘Padmavat’.

-The film starring Deepika Padukone, Ranveer Singh and Shahid Kapoor in the lead roles is said to be inspired by an epic poem, “Padmavat” but the director of the movie Bhansali has a different tale to tell.
+The film starring Deepika Padukone, Ranveer Singh and Shahid Kapoor in the lead roles is said to be inspired by an epic poem, “Padmavat” by the 16th century Sufi poet Malik Muhammad Jayasi, but the director of the movie Bhansali has a different tale to tell.
 He says that he got inspiration for the movie and for Deepika’s role from 1966 film Amrapali.

-Here’s a timeline of the controversies that have surrounded the film, Padmavati:
+Here’s a timeline of the controversies that have surrounded the film Padmavati so far: